 The horror was running towards the longko that was barely moving on the floor.
 The witranalwe was too fast and had the head start.
 She couldn’t catch it and, even if she could, she didn’t have the necessary strength to deviate it from its deadly trajectory.
 Before she could fight it the longko would be dead under the monstrosity’s sharp claws.
 Unless—

-She didn’t think it through and just ran through a side shortcut with all the strength she had left.
+She didn’t think it through and just ran after it with all the strength she had left.
 She had the longko in sight when she felt that her strength faded and that she didn’t have any left.
-Without any hope of succeeding in her mission, she prayed that her aim was true.
+Without any hope of succeeding in her mission, she prayed that her aim was true and jumped.

-Confused by what had happened, the witranalwe pulled out its claws with a splash of young blood that tainted its pale skin.
-The horror moved a little and tried to kill the longko once again but the young woman, alive beyond any probability, was able to interpose her dying body in its way once more.
-Frustrated, the creature pulled out its claws and tried to end the longko’s life one more time.
-With her last breath, the young woman was able to protect the community’s leader from a certain death for the third and final time.
+Confused by what had happened, the witranalwe pulled out its claws with a splash of young blood that tainted everything around it.
+The horror moved a little and tried to kill the longko again but the young woman, alive beyond any probability, was able to interpose her dying body once more.
+Frustrated, the creature pulled out its claws and tried to end the longko’s life for the third.
+With her last breath, the young woman was able to protect the community’s leader from a certain death one last time.

 After that, the longko fainted.

 Three full moon cycles had passed during which the whole lof dedicated to hold a vigil over the young women who had given up their lives to defend the longko.
 At the end of the wake—as it was customary—the time came to return the bodies back to the Mother Land, who would welcome them in Her bosom.

 “These young women gave their lives to same mine,” said the longko, addressing the whole community gathered there.
 “They fought as the bravest weychafe, even though they were still many moons away from completing their training.

 “Our traditions dictate that they were too young to make their ancestors proud.
 I say those traditions are wrong and that these young women’s lives—and deaths—are worthy of song!